himanshubhardwaz/gmeet-auto-mute/README.md

 # GMeet Auto Mute

-GMeet Auto Mute is a Chrome extension that simplifies your Google Meet experience by automatically muting audio and video when joining meetings.
-Additionally, it provides a one-click feature to copy the current meeting link to your clipboard.
+GMeet Auto Mute is a Chrome extension that simplifies your Google Meet experience by automatically muting audio and video when joining meetings and copies the current meeting link to your clipboard.

 ## Table of Contents